 - The site is currently administered by the Illinois Historic Preservation Agency along with the Cahokia Mounds Museum Society.
 Visitors are welcome to visit the site.

-- There are two types of mounds in the site, each of which serve their own unique function.
+- There are two types of mounds in the site, each of which serves their own unique function.
 Platform mounds have buildings on top of them while conical mounds are built for burial purposes.

 About the Cahokia Mounds

-The Cahokia Mounds State Historic Site is the site of a pre-Columbian native city located near the Mississippi River, which is now the modern day St. Louis in Missouri.
+The Cahokia Mounds State Historic Site is the site of a pre-Columbian native city located near the Mississippi River, which is now the modern-day St. Louis in Missouri.
 This historic park was established to protect this rich cultural heritage in the area.
 The historic park was much larger during its heyday than what is represented in the protected area today.
-This site is composed of over 120 man-made earthen mounds that vary in terms of size, shape and function.
+This site is composed of over 120 man-made earthen mounds that vary in terms of size, shape, and function.